Canon 5D Mark II vs Sony A6500

 Review summary: Canon 5D Mark II vs Sony A6500

 So what conclusions can be drawn?
-Is the Canon 5D Mark II better than the Sony A6500 or vice versa?
+Which of the two cameras – the Canon 5D Mark II or the Sony A6500 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 5D Mark II: